 International Baccalaureate (IB) Exams

 Credit may be awarded for International Baccalaureate (IB) higher-level subjects when a score of 5 or better is earned on the official exam.
 Exam results must be received directly from the International Baccalaureate Organization.
-We do not award credit for any English, Business or Management courses/exams.
+We do not award credit for Business or Management courses/exams.

 College courses taken at another college will be considered for credit under typical transfer credit guidelines.